-Gregory Peck, the cinematic personification of moral strength and dignity.
-Often playing heroes that possess a quiet strength and strong convictions, Gregory Peck's screen personae was that of a force for good that audiences could trust implicitly.
-Which always made it all the more effective when he, occasionally, played against type in more villainous roles.
+Gregory Peck: the cinematic personification of moral strength and dignity.
+Often playing heroes that possess a quiet strength and strong convictions, Gregory Peck's screen persona was that of a force for good that audiences could trust implicitly.
+Which made it all the more effective when he, occasionally, played against type in more villainous roles.

-His good looks and incredible speaking voice made Greg an easy choice for romantic roles but, Peck, also, possessed an air of authority and nobility that made him uniquely suited to play military commanders and father figures.
-In real life, he even served as president of the Academy of Motion Picture Arts and Sciences from 1967-1970.
+His good looks and incredible speaking voice made Greg an easy choice for romantic roles, but Peck, also, possessed an air of authority and nobility that made him uniquely suited to play military commanders and father figures.
+In real life, he even served as president of the Academy of Motion Picture Arts and Sciences from 1967 to 1970.
 He was, actually, the one who made the important decision to postpone the Academy Awards in 1968 in acknowledgement of Martin Luther King, Jr.'s assassination.
-You'll often hear the words "decency" and "integrity" thrown around when speaking about Greg (both onscreen and off), and after seeing a couple of the movies on this list, you'll quickly understand why that is.
+You'll often hear the words "decency" and "integrity" thrown around when speaking about Greg (both onscreen and off) and after seeing a couple of the movies on this list, you'll quickly understand why that is.

 I chose the order of my Gregory Peck top ten by considering each film's importance in Greg’s overall career, the size/importance of his role in them, and their overall popularity today as evidenced by their ratings on sites like IMDb and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
 If you discover your favorite Gregory Peck film is missing, feel free to post a comment explaining why you would recommend it.

 Top 10 Gregory Peck Films